How Much Does Google Adsense Pay Per Pageview? (And Three Good Alternatives)

 - Google Adsense Alternatives

-Signing up for an Adsense account is a fairly easy process, but your website will need to be reviewed before being accepted to make sure it is compliant with all of Adsense’s program policies.
+In addition, signing up for an Adsense account is a fairly easy process.
+However, your website will need to be reviewed before being accepted to make sure it is compliant with all of Adsense's program policies.
 It's also important that you are the website owner for the site you want to display ads.

-- Simply paste a line of code into your site and choose the pages on which you are happy for ads to be shown.
-You can exclude any pages where you don’t want ads to be shown, such as your services page, or your online store/e-commerce pages.
+- Paste a specific line of Adsense code into your site and choose the pages on which you are happy for Google ads to be shown.
+You can exclude any pages where you don't want a display ad (such as your services page, or your online store/e-commerce pages).

-- Advertisers can bid in real-time for the ad spaces on your site.
-The highest bid wins, and this is the AdSense ad that will be shown on your site.
+- Advertisers can bid in real-time for the ad space on your site.

 - Adsense collects the payment from the advertisers, and after taking their share of commission, they will pay out your ad earnings.
-As a publisher, you will receive 68% of the earnings from each ad.
+You will receive 68% of the earnings from each Google ad.

 How Much Does Google Adsense Pay Per Pageview?